After #GE2024 even in the south Sinn Féin remains haunted by its own largely secret northern legacy

 None of this is going away.
 Neither Sinn Féin itself, nor the revelations.
 The bitter message for the party is that where voters could find an alternative they moved to Labour, Soc Dems, Aontu or anyone else without such a difficult-to-explain legacy.

 Mostly they stayed at home.
-And in managing the fall out they lost focus on the key things they needed to win the campaign.
+And in managing the fall out from their hidden inner storyteller now spilling the beans at every bend in the road they lost focus on the key things they needed to win the campaign.

 Mick is founding editor of Slugger.
 He has written papers on the impacts of the Internet on politics and the wider media and is a regular guest and speaking events across Ireland, the UK and Europe.
 Twitter: @MickFealty